 #3 Invest in cost-effective electrical appliances

-Sort out your unwanted items that are still in mint condition and put them up for sale online.
+Sort out your unwanted items that are still in good condition and put them up for sale online.
 Online platforms such as Carousell, Gumtree and Craigslist allow users to sell their second-hand items.
-Also, places like Cash Converter buy your unwanted items too.
-Selling your items can help you earn some pennies and at the same time declutter your home.

 #6 Ask friends and family for second-hand items